About Me

 Jason Weisinger is a music director/producer, composer/orchestrator, performer, and educator based in Long Island City, NY.

 As "...an Olympian of a music director..."
 (The New York Times), Jason specializes in collaborating with independent writers, producers, & performers seeking to create an inclusive and safe theater industry.
-Recent productions include Bridge Production Group's presentation of "[title of show]" at the Brooklyn Navy Yard, and MetLiveArts' mounting of Kate Douglas & Shayfer James' "The Ninth Hour"; a rock-noir musical adaptation of "Beowulf".
+Recent productions include James Harrison Monaco's "Travels" at Ars Nova NYC (Associate MD), Casey Kendall & Jon Bauerfeld's "The Jury" at A.R.T.
+Gural Theater (MD), and MetLiveArts' mounting of Kate Douglas & Shayfer James' "The Ninth Hour"; a rock-noir musical adaptation of "Beowulf"(MD).

 Jason’s orchestrations and compositions have been performed by members of the Metropolitan Opera Orchestra, New York Philharmonic, GRAMMY-winning ensemble The Crossing, and various Broadway pit orchestras.
 His work is featured on the podcast [insert movie here]: The Musical!, available on iTunes and Spotify.
 He serves as orchestrator/arranger for cantor Azi Schwartz of Park Avenue Synagogue in Manhattan.